Action, adventure, mystery, courage, romance, gunplay, explosions,

 E.E.
 Hunt, a retired Episcopal

-novels inspired by his church assignments in Paris, Dallas and
+novels inspired by his church assignments and residences in Paris, London,

 Contact the author at his email address,